sinequa/sba-angular/docs/tutorial/search-module.md

 ## Importing **Bootstrap**

 We are almost ready to start using the components from the Search module.
-But one thing remains to do: These components depend on the Bootstrap library, and our current Hello Search app does use any style library.
+But one thing remains to do: These components depend on the Bootstrap library, and our current Hello Search app does not use any style library.

 In your `styles/app.scss` stylesheet, add the following lines: